 This is where Podknows Podcasting comes in.

-An all-in ‘Network Lite‘ plan is way more value for money than handling your own hosting, sorting out an editor, buying music, and publishing content with little idea of what you’re doing.
+An all-in ‘Brand Awareness‘ plan is way more value for money than handling your own hosting, sorting out an editor, buying music, and publishing content with little idea of what you’re doing.

 And that’s not to mention the benefit of the dynamic marketing messaging I can give you access to that you won’t have with your own Libsyn account.